kubeedge/mappers-go/pkg/opcua/README.md

 Please configuration the device instance and device model.
 You could refer to the example in build/crd-samples/devices/.
 # Notes
 - Please configure the remote certification file if you use certification&key authentication.
-- The format of all return values is string.
+- The format of all return values is a string.
 - Not all value types are support now.
 The supported types include:
   Boolean
   String